Skip to main content

 Our Okumidori matcha plantations in Mie, Japan. © Milia Matcha

 About three to four weeks before harvest, the tea plants are covered with nets or tarps to shield them from direct sunlight.
-This step, shading, is one of the most critical in the entire production process.
+This step, known asshading, is one of the most critical in the entire production process.

-By depriving the leaves of light, a series of natural reactions is triggered: the plant increases its production of chlorophyll (hence the intense green color), slows its growth, develops sweetness at the expense of bitterness, and finally concentrates L-theanine.
-Shade cultivation triggers a biochemical mechanism that limits the conversion of L-theanine intocatechins, leading to a significant accumulation of this compound in the final leaf, as demonstrated by Joanna Kochman and her colleagues in a review published in 2020.
-It is thanks to this technique that matcha develops its smooth texture and characteristic flavor, while offering a profile rich in L-theanine, which is beneficial for relaxation and concentration.
+By depriving the leaves of light, a series of natural reactions is triggered: the plant increases its chlorophyll production (hence the intense green color), slows its growth, develops a milder flavor at the expense of bitterness, and finally concentrates L-theanine.
+Shade cultivation triggers a biochemical mechanism that limits the conversion of L-theanine into catechins, leading to a significant accumulation of this compound in the final leaf, as demonstrated by Joanna Kochman and her colleagues in a review published in 2020.
+It is thanks to this technique that matcha develops its smooth texture and characteristic flavor, while offering a profile rich in L-theanine, which promotes relaxation and concentration.

 Hand-picking: myth or reality?

 What truly sets a premium matcha apart is not the harvesting method, but rather the harvest grade, the cultivar, the richness of the soil, the duration of shading, and the care taken at every stage of production throughout the year.
-The first harvest (ichibancha, late April–May) yields the leaves richest in amino acids, with the mildest and most refined flavor; it is the only harvest that produces ceremonial matcha.
-Subsequent harvests yield matcha of intermediate quality, followed by a more bitter culinary matcha, suitable for baking.
+The first harvest (ichibancha, late April–May) yields the leaves richest in amino acids, with the mildest and most refined flavor; it is the only harvest that produces ceremonial-grade matcha.
+Subsequent harvests produce matcha of intermediate quality, followed by a more bitter culinary-grade matcha, suitable for baking.

-Some matcha sold under the label “Ceremony”—which is supposed to refer to the first harvest—actually comes from the second or even the third harvest, as these leaves are less expensive to purchase.
-This shows just how much the origin and harvest grade influence the taste and quality of matcha.
+Some matcha sold under the label "Ceremony"—which is supposed to refer to the first harvest—actually comes from the second or even the third harvest, because those leaves are less expensive to purchase.
+This shows just how much the origin and harvest rank influence the taste and quality of matcha.

 From leaf to powder

 After harvesting, processing follows a precise sequence.
-The leaves are sorted, then steamed at 100°C to halt oxidation and lock in the green color.
-They are then dried and stripped of their stems and veins, retaining only the finest and most tender parts.
+The leaves are sorted, then steamed at 100 °C to halt oxidation and lock in the green color.
+They are then dried and stripped of their stems and veins to retain only the finest and most tender parts.
 At this stage, the leaf has become tencha and can be vacuum-sealed and stored for several years before being ground.
 Finally, to ensure the quality of the matcha, the tencha must be stored for at least 4 to 6 months before being ground.
 Therefore, promoting “new matcha” as early as April or May is not a reliable indicator of quality.

 Grinding is the final and most delicate step: the tencha is slowly ground between two granite millstones, a process that takes about an hour to produce just 30 grams of powder.
 This slow grinding is essential: it prevents overheating, which could alter the aromas, and produces an extremely fine powder.
 It is at this precise moment that tencha becomes matcha.